Lystrosaurus: Description

-Size of Lystrosaurus murrayi relative to a human.
+Size of Lystrosaurus murrayi compared to a human.
+Note that some other species, such as L. maccaigi, are known to have reached somewhat larger maximum sizes.

-Lystrosaurus was a dicynodont therapsid, between 0.6 to 2.5 m long with an average of about 0.9 m depending upon the species.
+Lystrosaurus reached a total length of around 1 m.
+The largest known individuals of the genus, belonging to the species L. maccaigi, reached a total skull length of around 27.8 cm.^{supplementary data} Specimens from the Northern Hemisphere tend to be larger than those found in the Southern Hemisphere, though this could be due to sampling bias, and individuals from both the Northern and Southern Hemisphere seem to have been capable of reaching the same maximum size.

 Unlike other therapsids, dicynodonts had very short snouts and no teeth except for the tusk-like upper canines.
-Dicynodonts are generally thought to have had horny beaks like those of turtles, for shearing off pieces of vegetation, which were then ground on a horny secondary palate when the mouth was shut.
+Dicynodonts are generally thought to have had keratinous horny beaks like those of turtles, for shearing off pieces of vegetation, which were then ground on a horny secondary palate when the mouth was shut.
 The jaw joint was weak and moved backwards and forwards with a shearing action, instead of the more common sideways or up and down movements.
 It is thought that the jaw muscles were attached unusually far forward on the skull and took up a lot of space on the top and back of the skull.
 As a result, the eyes were set high and well forward on the skull, and the face was short.

 Features of the skeleton indicate that Lystrosaurus moved with a semi-sprawling gait.
 The lower rear corner of the scapula (shoulder blade) was strongly ossified (built of strong bone), which suggests that movement of the scapula contributed to the stride length of the forelimbs and reduced the sideways flexing of the body.
 The five sacral vertebrae were massive but not fused to each other and to the pelvis, making the back more rigid and reducing sideways flexing while the animal was walking.
 Therapsids with fewer than five sacral vertebrae are thought to have had sprawling limbs, like those of modern lizards.
 In dinosaurs and mammals, which have erect limbs, the sacral vertebrae are fused to each other and to the pelvis.
 A buttress above each acetabulum (hip socket) is thought to have prevented dislocation of the femur (thigh bone) while Lystrosaurus was walking with a semi-sprawling gait.
-The forelimbs of Lystrosaurus were massive, and Lystrosaurus is thought to have been a powerful burrower.
+The forelimbs of Lystrosaurus were massive.

 Mummified specimens recovered from the Karoo Basin and described in 2022 revealed that Lystrosaurus had dimpled, leathery, and hairless skin.